 Organisations have until 25 May 2018 to comply with the EU General Data Protection Regulation (GDPR).

 Those who have studied the Regulation will be aware that there are many references to certification schemes, seals and marks.
-The GDPR encourages the use of such schemes and, as a result, new schemes are being developed to serve the purpose of demonstrating that the organisation is actively managing its data security in line with international best practice.
+The GDPR encourages the use of certification schemes like ISO 27001 to serve the purpose of demonstrating that the organisation is actively managing its data security in line with international best practice.

 Managing people, processes and technology